 - If you currently receive Housing benefit from Lambeth council and apply for UC, this will be replaced by UC in the form of a monthly housing costs element. - This might not apply to you if you live in supporting living, a care home, resettlement accommodation, housing provided by a registered charity or voluntary organisation or some housing associations.
 You will continue to get your housing benefit from Lambeth Council. - Under UC your payments for housing benefits will be paid directly to you, not your landlord. - However, if you have support needs, you can request for an Alternative Payment Arrangement (APA).
 This means your housing costs can will be paid directly to you landlord.
 You can also request for weekly or fortnightly payments. - In March 2018 the government scrapped the ban on housing benefit for 18-21 year olds.
 Before this, you were not automatically entitled to housing support when you applied for UC.
 However, exceptions included if you were classed as vulnerable or were in work for at least 6 months before making the claim. - When you apply for UC, it is important to remember to apply for council tax support.
 Otherwise you will get in council tax arrears.
 This is not done automatically along with your Housing Benefit.
 It is done separately with Lambeth Council.
-Many people can forget this to do this. - UC replaces the Support for Mortgage Interest scheme for people with mortgages. - The amount you can get will depend on the area that you live in, the size of your household, and standard interest rates.
+Many people can forget this to do this. - For people with mortgages you might be able to get a Support for Mortgage Interest (SMI) if you have been on benefits 39 weeks without any breaks. - The amount you can get will depend on the area that you live in, the size of your household, and standard interest rates.